thejatinchawla/Text-Utils/README.md

 ## Deployment

 To Host the Project I had used Netlify hosting website.
-To learn more about [Netlify](https://www.netlify.com/)
+To learn more about [Netlify](https://www.netlify.com/) then must visit.

-##Author
+## Author

 **JATIN CHAWLA**